The Domain Settings page is where you manage:

 - Click the plus symbol (+) to the right of the page title.

-- In the dialog, specify the old and new URLs and select the type, and click Add.
+- In the dialog, specify the old and new URLs and select the redirect type: Permanent (301) or Temporary (302).

 - Select a redirect and click Edit.